 - you were arrested but not charged and the time has expired for charges to be filed against you; or

-- you were under 18 years of age at the time the offense was committed and you have received a full pardon.
-Okla.
-Stat. tit.22 § 18.
+- you were under 18 years of age at the time the offense was committed, and you have received a full pardon.

 The Petition is Complex

-A Petition to clear a criminal record is a complex pleading that must be done correctly in order to be granted.
-The Petition for Expungement is filed in the court in which the record sought to be expunged, exists.
-A hearing is set and the Petition and the Notice of Hearing must be served upon all of the interested parties in a timely fashion to allow them time to object.
+A Petition for Expungement is filed in the court in which the record sought to be expunged exists.
+A hearing is set, and the Petition and the Notice of Hearing must be served upon all interested parties in a timely fashion to allow them time to object.

 A Muskogee expungement attorney can help you move on with your life.
-When you need help, make sure to contact us.
+When you need help, be sure to contact us.